 Dr Martin Harris is in Berlin for a biotech conference – until he bumps his head, loses his ID and discovers his life is a lie.

 The man we know as Martin is an assassin; his invented persona is a means of getting close enough to kill a scientist.
-Then he has a head injury and starts believing his backstory.
+Then he gets a head injury and starts believing his backstory.
 He thinks he really is Martin Harris, and that the man taking over his life is an imposter.

 - Dr and Mrs Harris came to Berlin three months ago to plant a bomb at the hotel hosting the conference.